Stockton and Darlington Railway: Newcastle and Darlington Junction Railway

 The GNER had authority for a railway from York to Newcastle; it opened to Darlington in 1841 having spent all of its authorised capital and could not start work on the extension to Newcastle.
 At the time Parliament was considering the route of a railway between England and Scotland and favoured a railway via the west coast.
 Railway financier George Hudson chaired a meeting of representatives of north-eastern railways that wished a railway to be built via the east coast.
 In the 1830s a number of railways had opened in the area between Darlington and Newcastle, and Robert Stephenson was engaged to select a route using these railways as much as possible.
-The Newcastle and Darlington Junction Railway (N&DJR) differed slightly from the GNER route in the southern section before joining the Durham Junction Railway at Rainton and using the Pontop & South Shields Railway from Washington to Brockley Whins, where a new curve onto the Brandling Junction Railway allowed direct access to Gateshead.
+The Newcastle and Darlington Junction Railway (N&DJR) differed slightly from the GNER route in the southern section before joining the Durham Junction Railway at Rainton and using the Pontop and South Shields Railway from Washington to Brockley Whins, where a new curve onto the Brandling Junction Railway allowed direct access to Gateshead.
 This required the construction of 25+1/2 mi of new line, 9 mi less than the GNER route, but trains would need to travel 7+1/2 mi further.

 This route ran parallel to S&DR lines for 5 mi and Pease argued that it should run over these as it would add only 1+1/2 mi.
-The bill was presented unchanged to Parliament in 1842, and was opposed by the S&DR. Despite this, the Newcastle and Darlington Junction Railway Act received royal assent on 18 June 1842, and a second Act the following year secured the deviations from the GNER route in the south recommended by Stephenson.
+The bill was presented unchanged to Parliament in 1842, and was opposed by the S&DR. Despite this, the Newcastle and Darlington Junction Railway Act 1842 (5 & 6 Vict. c. lxxx) received royal assent on 18 June 1842, and a second act of Parliament the following year, the Great North of England Railway Act 1843 (6 & 7 Vict. c. viii), secured the deviations from the GNER route in the south recommended by Stephenson.
 After the opening celebration on 18 June 1844, through services ran from London to Gateshead the following day.

 The N&DJR made an offer to lease the GNER and buy it within five years, and GNER shares increased in value by 44 per cent as the N&DJR took over on 1 July 1845; the N&DJR became part of the larger York, Newcastle and Berwick Railway (YN&BR) in 1847.